lopossumi/ProjectEuler/README.md

 # ProjectEuler
 Project Euler solutions in C#.
+I have solved the first 50 consecutive problems, but not all solutions exist in this repository.
+Some have been written in Haskell, Scheme or JavaScript

 ## Project structure